Setting up the comprehensive examination committee

 The comprehensive examination

 The comprehensive examination usually culminates in an oral examination(s).
-At this examination, the committee determines whether the student receives a pass, conditional pass, re-examination, or fail.
+At this examination, the committee determines whether the student receives a pass, conditional pass, re-examinations, or (if re-examination is not successful) fail.
 Either the chair of the examination committee or the supervisor must provide a written report of the examination, which includes the signatures of all committee members, and a memo outlining any conditions that still need to be fulfilled by the student, or any required areas of re-examination.